poorna2606/Chatbots-Week1.md/Week4Assignment.md

 ## The Rise of Chat Bots – Improving The Customer Experience

 With the digital revolution, there is no doubt that chatbots are moving mainstream.
 The movement is believed to have started as early as 1950 with Alan Turing’s intelligent machine, followed in 1966 by ELIZA, an intelligent agent that could conduct near-convincing human conversations.
-Even though advances in the technology continued throughout the ‘70s and ‘80s, chatbots did not started truly take off until recently after the invention of AI Powered Chatbots.
+Even though advances in the technology continued throughout the ‘70s and ‘80s, chatbots did not started truly take off until recently after the invention of **AI Powered One**.

 **The rise of bots has attributed to several customer care forces working in parallel:**

 * **Focus on the customer experience:** In recent years, businesses have been trying innovative methods to improve the customer experience and cut costs by servicing clients over the phone.
 Calling the contact centre for simple activities that can be completed with minimum help is inconvenient for many clients.
 While firms have worked to make this process more efficient, it still takes time.
 Chatbots can ensure seamless assistance available at any time of day.

-* **Facilitates hyper- personalization:** Many CRM , customer data solutions now include **Conversational AI and machine learning (CDP)**.
-Chatbots has been incorporated into CRM platforms such as **C2CRM, Salesforce Einstein, and Zoho** provides capabilities such as real-time decisioning, predictive analysis, conversational assistants, which enable sales teams better understand and engage customers.
+* **Facilitates hyper- personalization:** Many CRM , customer data solutions platforms such as **C2CRM, Salesforce Einstein, and Zoho** now include **Conversational AI and machine learning (CDP)** chatbots , as they provide facilitates several personalization such as real-time decisioning, predictive analysis, conversational assistants, which enable sales teams better understand and engage customers.
 Furthermore, these AI-enhanced platforms offers the real-time decisioning and predictive analysis allowing users to take the **"NEXT BEST"** action based on the present interaction, purchase and browsing history, past questions, and demographics.

 * **Enhances Conversational Marketing:** Conversational AI chatbots improves conversational marketing by employing one of the most popular channels among customers: chat.
 They automate the data collection process, give product and service information, and assist in the conversion of leads into customers.